Shopify/krane/README.md

 - `--global-timeout=duration`: Raise a timeout error if it takes longer than _duration_ for any resource to deploy.
 - `--selector`: Instructs krane to only prune resources which match the specified label selector, such as `environment=staging`.
 If you use this option, all resource templates must specify matching labels.
 See [Sharing a namespace](#sharing-a-namespace) below.
 - `--selector-as-filter`: Instructs krane to only deploy resources that are filtered by the specified labels in `--selector`.
 The deploy will not fail if not all resources match the labels.
+This is useful if you only want to deploy a subset of resources within a given YAML file.
+See [Sharing a namespace](#sharing-a-namespace) below.
 - `--no-verify-result`: Skip verification that workloads correctly deployed.
 - `--protected-namespaces=default kube-system kube-public`: Fail validation if a deploy is targeted at a protected namespace.
 - `--verbose-log-prefix`: Add [context][namespace] to the log prefix